 - Can You Help This Dying Star Wars Fan See 'Rogue One' Before It's Too Late?

-Appearance in film: Planet Scarif is the tropical base used by the Empire to construct the Death Star.
-It's also the location of an epic beach battle scene, complete with exploding AT-ACTs and stormtroopers splashing about in crystalline waters.
+Appearance in film: Planet Scarif is the tropical base used by the Empire, and the location of the plans to the Death Star.
+It's also the location of a truly epic battle, complete with exploding AT-ACTs and stormtroopers splashing about in crystalline waters.
 Apparently their armour is conveniently impervious to salt water.

 Real location: Laamu Atoll, Maldives